-The Esplanade stretches for 3 miles one way along the Charles River on the Boston side, between the Museum of Science and the Boston University (BU) Bridge.
-This map of the Esplanade– commissioned by the Esplanade Association– provides more information about Park attractions and features such as bathrooms, T-stops, playgrounds, and access ways.
+The Esplanade stretches for three miles one way along the Charles River on the Boston side, between the Museum of Science and the Boston University (BU) Bridge.
+This map of the Esplanade– commissioned by the Esplanade Association in 2017– provides more information about Park attractions and features such as bathrooms, T-stops, playgrounds, and access ways.

 Storrow Drive separates the park from Boston city proper.
 Park visitors must therefore use one of the park’s eight pedestrian bridges to enter the park.